By Karen Whiting

 - Optional: Black fabric marker the same thickness as the thinner tape.

-Check out the video that demonstrates the stained glass window painting at https://www.youtube.com/watch?v=Vkegkkei6d4.
-Slide the cardboard inside the T-shirt and position it to be behind the design you will paint.
-Make your design.
-You can make a simple one, starting with the outer shape.
-The video clip shows how to make a Christmas tree.
-Fold a paper and cut one half of the design so it will be symmetrical (talk about symmetry in design).
-Lay the paper on the fabric and outline the pattern with wide masking tape.
+- Lay the paper on the fabric and outline the pattern with wide masking tape.
 The tape will keep the paint from bleeding through to other areas of the fabric.
-Make sure to press along the tape to be sure it adheres well.
+Make sure to press the tape to be sure it adheres well.

-When you finish painting, close the case to let the paints dry, or wash the case.
-Wash the sponges or toss them out.
+When you finish painting, put your art supplies back in their organized places and wash the sponges or toss them out.
 Let the paint on the fabric dry overnight.
 The next day, remove the tape to see the design.
 If desired, use a thick black fabric marker to draw in black lines for the lead used in stained glass windows.
 For extra bling, use fabric adhesive and glue on sequins or flat-backed jewels.